-Employers of H-1B workers must be willing to submit a labor condition application to the Department of Labor (DOL) confirming that there is no strike, lockout, or work stoppage in the specialty occupation at the place of employment.
-On the labor condition application, the employer must also promise to:
+Employers of H-1B workers must be willing to submit a Labor Condition Application (LCA) to the Department of Labor (DOL) confirming that there is no strike, lockout, or work stoppage in the specialty occupation at the place of employment.
+On the Labor Condition Application, the employer must also promise to:

 - Pay H-1B workers at least the local prevailing wage or the wage paid to similarly qualified and employed workers, whichever is higher.